Mexico City’s Historic Center

 Tip #1: Take registered (official) taxis.

 Tip #4: Take a lot of precautions when strolling around the historic center.
 There are police officers but they get lost in the multitude.
-Take the minimal amount of material possessions.
+Take a minimal amount of material possessions.
 Be aware if somebody approaches you to “ask something”.
 Take good care of electronics like cameras.

 Comments